Post Authorisation Safety Studies (PASS)

 For requirements on the format and content of protocols, abstracts and final study reports for PASS please refer to Commission Implementing Regulation (EU) No 520/2012.

-For further information on Member States’ requirements for submission of information on non-interventional PASS, please refer to (Rev. 2) on the EMA website.
+For further information on Member States’ requirements for submission of information on non-interventional PASS, please refer to GVP – Module VIII Addendum I - Requirements and recommendations for the submission of information on non-interventional post-authorisation safety studies (Rev. 3) on the EMA website.

 For further information on non-interventional PASS please see post-authorisation safety studies: questions and answers on the EMA website.